perman2794-cmyk/Seguridad_de_la_informaci-n/README.md

 Este repositorio documenta el desarrollo completo del **Primer Taller de Seguridad de la Información** realizado en la Fundación Universitaria Compensar.
 Se aplicaron herramientas de auditoría, escaneo y análisis en Kali Linux, con evidencias visuales y explicaciones detalladas por cada punto.

+## Kali linux installation

+This is a test in class to prove any commands in Kali Linuex which is a software to pentest , to hack and meke test in unsecure site or apps.
 ---

 ## Verificación de herramientas